HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 ## Conclusion

-The definition of empirical quantiles is a literal translation of the probablistic quantiles to the setting of discrete data-sets.
+The definition of empirical quantiles is a literal translation of the probabilistic quantiles to the setting of discrete data-sets.
 The definition of interpolated quantiles is natural form the implementation perspective.

 As a sanity check both versions satisfy the desirable properties from our list.